angular/angular/aio/content/guide/router.md

 #### Route Parameters: Required or optional?

-Use [route parameters](#route-parameters) to specify a required parameter value within the route URL as you do when navigating to the `HeroDetailComponent` in order to view the hero with `id` 15:
+Use [route parameters](#route-parameters) to specify a required parameter value within the route URL as you do when navigating to the `ItemDetailComponent` in order to view the item with `id` 15:

 <code-example format="nocode">
-  localhost:4200/hero/15
+  localhost:4200/item/15

 </code-example>